In Pakistan, Angry Mob Of Lawyers Attacks Hospital, Causing Deaths Of 3 Patients

 Information Minister Fayaz-ul-Hasan Chauhan arrived at the scene in an attempt to mediate between the two professional groups.
 But video shows he was also attacked by a mob of lawyers.

 "My life was at stake.
-They tortured me and even fired shots at me and tried to kidnap me," he was quoted by Dawn, an English-language news outlet, as saying.
+They tortured me and even fired shots at me and tried to kidnap me," he was quoted as saying by Dawn, an English-language news outlet.

-"Hospitals are not attacked even when there is a war but today lawyers attacked a hospital and caused problems for the patients," Chauhan said, according to the AP.
+"Hospitals are not attacked even when there is a war, but today lawyers attacked a hospital and caused problems for the patients," Chauhan said, according to the AP.

 He credited local reporters with helping him escape the attack.